cronvel/ne/documentation.md

 # Ne ('Neon')

-A small terminal text editor, embeddable in any CLI app.
+A small terminal text editor, stand-alone and embeddable in any CLI app.

 Early alpha.